 Amanda Di Genova’s 8 bit GIF art is cooler than cool.
 Using Format’s Peak theme, viewers can use the left sidebar to navigate through Amanda’s other (equally awesome) artwork.

-Ricky Leung’s hand-drawn GIFs sit perfectly within his Order-themed Format portfolio.
+Ricky Leung’s unique style of hand-drawn art GIFs sits perfectly within his Order-themed Format portfolio.

 London-based, Barcelona-born digital artist Ignasi Monreal uses the sleek Sierra theme to display his paintings, GIF art, and film in an organized and simple way.